 2011 marks 49th consecutive and 66th overall season of automobile racing at Selinsgrove Speedway and the 11th season at Selinsgrove Raceway Park.
 The season began with the dissolution of T.C.R., which oversaw promotional duties at Selinsgrove Speedway since 2001.
 Former T.C.R. members Charlie and Terri Paige then joined forces with longtime speedway employee Steve Inch to form PPI Motorsports Properties Inc. to promote events at the speedway and raceway park in 2011 and beyond.
 PPI Motorsports Properties Inc will complete the term of the lease agreement formerly held by T.C.R.
 This season marks the 11th year of involvement by promoter Charlie Paige.
 Racing in 2011 on the big 1/2-mile will continue to feature 358 Sprint Cars, Super Late Models, Pro Stocks and Roadrunners as well as special appearances by other classes during the season.
 Modifieds returned for the 4th consecutive year and the Super Sportsman will again return for the second consecutive year.
 Racing at Raceway Park will continue to feature Micro Sprints and Go-Karts as well as special appearances by other divisions throughout the season.

 2012 marks the 50th consecutive and 67th overall season of automobile racing at Selinsgrove Speedway and the 12th season at Selinsgrove Raceway Park.
+PPI Motorsports Properties Inc continued promotional duties with Charlie and Terri Paige at the helm.
 Improvements for the 2012 season included new and taller light poles from turn 2 to turn 3 and a new underground transformer between turns 1 and 2.
 This improvement should definitely enhance the safety at the speedway.
 Improvements were also made to concession stands on both sides of the track.
-Two new enhancement to the electronic scoring system are the availability to view live scoring on the speedway’s website and the capability to receive the scoring information from the track on smart phones, I-pads or any other device capable of receiving digital data information anywhere you can receive a cellular, 3g, 4g etc. signal.
+Two new enhancements to the electronic scoring system are the availability to view live scoring on the speedway’s website and the capability to receive the scoring information from the track on smart phones, I-pads or any other device capable of receiving digital data information anywhere you can receive a cellular, 3g, 4g etc. signal.
 You no longer have to be at the track to receive this information.
 2012 will see 358 Sprint Cars, Late Models, Pro Stocks and Roadrunners as regular divisions.
 360 Sprint Cars, United Racing Club, 410 Sprint Cars, RoC Modifieds for the fifth consecutive year, and Super Sportsman for the third consecutive year will make special appearances during the season.
 This year Selinsgrove will be part of a mini speedweek for the RoC modifieds.
 Also announced early in the 2012 season was the first ever scheduled appearance of the World Of Outlaw Late Model Series in August.
 Raceway Park will continue to feature Micro Sprints and Go-Karts as well as special appearances by other divisions throughout the season.

-Weekly divisions at Selinsgrove Speedway have included Bombers, Challengers, Daredevils, Late Models, Limited Late Models, Limited Sprints (KARS & 358's), Modified Stock Cars, Pro Stocks, Roadrunners, Semi Late Models, Sportsman Stock Cars, Street Stocks, Super Modifieds, Super Sprints (410) and Thundercars.
+Weekly divisions at Selinsgrove Speedway have included Bombers, Challengers, Daredevils, Late Models, Limited Late Models, Limited Sprints (KARS, 358 & 360), Modified Stock Cars, Pro Stocks, Road Runners, Semi-Late Models, Sportsman Stock Cars, Street Stocks, Super Modifieds, Super Sprints (410) and Thundercars.

 Doug Rose & the Green Mamba Jet